 By Ashwina Garg Oct.
 28, 2018

-oor Anushka Sharma.
-When she OD’d on sindoor at her wedding reception, she had no idea that instead of receiving praise for her traditional Sabyasachi-curated wedding look she would be inviting the wrath of the anti-sindoor “feminist” brigade.
+hen Anushka Sharma OD’d on sindoor at her wedding reception two years ago, she had no idea that instead of receiving praise for her traditional Sabyasachi-curated wedding look she would be inviting the wrath of the anti-sindoor “feminist” brigade.
 For Karva Chauth, year after year, she and other actresses (even our Americanised Priyanka Chopra) continue using copious amounts of sindoor.
 But many have their khadi kurtas and leather hot pants in a twist because apparently wearing sindoor is a regressive practice that is imposed on women to ensure male longevity and female fertility, and add a dramatic flourish to Sanjay Leela Bhansali movies.

 To sindoor or not to sindoor, is just one of the big questions in the lives of married women today.
 There are just as many supporters of the symbols of marriage as there are detractors, but the one that most people love to hate is the sindoor.
-It’s been vilified as a sign of patriarchy.
+It has been vilified as a sign of patriarchy.
 We rarely have such intense feelings about toe rings and mangalsutras.

 I must confess that when I got married, the first to disappear was the sindoor (serious itching) followed by the mangalsutra (faulty hook).
 I still hold on to my toe rings because they make my feet look pretty, and I suspect this is partially the reason that women have stopped sporting sindoor.